vkbansal/introduction-to-typescript/NOTES.md

 *   A union type describes a value that can be one of several types.
 *   We use the vertical bar (`|`) to separate each type.
 *   Not to be confused with mathematical definition of union.

+### Type Aliases

+*   Type aliases create a new name for a type.
+*   Type aliases are sometimes similar to interfaces, but can name primitives, unions, tuples, and any other types that you’d otherwise have to write by hand.
+*   Aliasing doesn’t actually create a new type - it creates a new name to refer to that type.
+*   Aliasing a primitive is not terribly useful, though it can be used as a form of documentation.
+*   Just like interfaces, type aliases can also be generic
+*   We can also have a type alias refer to itself in a property
+*   Type aliases cannot be extended or implemented from (nor can they extend/implement other types).
+Because an ideal property of software is being open to extension, you should always use an interface over a type alias if possible.

+### Literal Types

+*   literal types allow you to specify the exact value it must have.

+### Index Types

+*   With index types, you can get the compiler to check code that uses dynamic property names.

+### Mapped Types

+*   A common task is to take an existing type and make each of its properties optional or readonly.
+*   This happens often enough in Javascript that TypeScript provides a way to create new types based on old types — mapped types.
+In a mapped type, the new type transforms each property in the old type in the same way.
+*   The syntax resembles the syntax for index signatures with a `for .. in`